tylerl3571/cyoa-setup/attack-of-the-spanish-teachers/regress/regress.md

 ---------------------------------

-You regress back to the start.
+You died.
+Now you shall be reborn and regress again.